-Although high street shops might not open their doors until after breakfast, websites never close.
-Take advantage by checking Black Friday deals at the stroke of midnight.
+While high street shops might not open their doors until after breakfast, online Black Friday deals usually go live at the stroke of midnight.

-Some shops will be offering deals starting a week or so before Black Friday, so you might not even need to wait for the day.
+Some shops will offer deals a week or so before Black Friday, so you might not even need to wait for the day.

-If you're planning on hitting the high street on Black Friday, remember the best deals are likely to be snapped up the quickest - especially big-ticket items.
-Make a note of opening times for different shops on Black Friday (they may open earlier than usual).
-Plan which shops you want to visit, in order of priority.
+If you're planning on hitting the high street on Black Friday, remember the best deals are likely to be snapped up quickly - especially big-ticket items.
+Make a note of opening times for different shops on Black Friday as they may open earlier than usual, and plan which shops you want to visit in order of priority.

-Historically, Black Friday was all about hitting the high street and Cyber Monday was when you could go online for some top deals.
+Historically, Black Friday was for hitting the high street and Cyber Monday was when you could go online for some top deals.
 Now, more money is spent on the internet than in store on Black Friday, but that doesn't mean you should ignore Cyber Monday.

 Some retailers, particularly those focused on computing, will have deals on laptops, desktop PCs, printers and more.
-If you didn't get the product you wanted on Black Friday then don't be disheartened, keep checking over the weekend and on Monday to see more deals.
+If you didn't get the product you wanted on Black Friday then keep checking over the weekend and on Monday to see more deals.

 13. Use your smartphone

-We've all got one, so use it.
 If you're planning on braving the high street this Black Friday that doesn't mean you need to neglect the online stores.
-As long as you have a data connection you can be on amazon.co.uk and in Currys at the same time.
+As long as you have a data connection on your smartphone you can be on Amazon and in Currys at the same time.
 Having access to websites means you can reference prices to make sure you're getting the best deal in store.

-You can use the Which? reviews app on Android and iOS devices to quickly look up product reviews too.
+Don't forget that you can use the Which? reviews app on Android and iOS devices to quickly look up product reviews, too.

 14. Check the returns policy

-Just in case your Black Friday purchase turns out to be something you regret buying by the next day, double-check what the retailer's returns policy is for Black Friday items before you buy.
+Just in case you regret your Black Friday purchase, double-check what the retailer's returns policy is for Black Friday items before you buy.
 You can only return non-faulty goods for an exchange or refund if the retailer has a returns policy - almost all shops do, but they're not required to by law.